modern polish literature

 Znak, Kraków, 2023, 304 pages

 The Polish reader is fascinated by the growth of Małgorzata Lebda’s talent.
 Her poetic method seemed exhaustive until she published “Mer de Glace,” a striking book in terms of form and style.
-It is no coincidence that the author was awarded the Wisława Szymborska Prize for this text. prose is quite poetic, but it contains a powerfully tangible story of loss — almost on the surface of the skin.
-Like Lebda’s poetry books, Łakome” delves into the family world.
-These are individual phrases, movements, feelings, and understatements.
-The partially continuous narrative forces the reader to cooperate: he or she must find hidden voices and identify hidden characters.
-Meanwhile, on the surface of the text, there are psychologized images of animals, next to which the narrator lives and functions.
+It is no coincidence that the author was awarded the Wisława Szymborska Prize for this text.
+Its prose is poetic while containing a powerfully tangible story of loss.
+Like Lebda’s poetry books, Łakome” delves into the family in individual phrases, movements, feelings, and understatements.
+The partially continuous narrative forces the reader to cooperate: He or she must find hidden voices and identify hidden characters.
+Meanwhile, on the text’s surface, there are psychologized images of animals, next to which the narrator lives and functions.
 Somewhere in the reader’s perception an image of catastrophe and — sic! — the finitude of this world that exists here and now may arise.
 However, we are not ready to realize this possibility — at least that’s what the publisher promises, and we will have the opportunity to see for ourselves if the book is published in translations.

 RELATED: ‘77 days’: Capturing the human stories of Russia’s war on Ukraine